-There are many English dishes that are worth a try.
+There are many English cultural traditions and our dishes that are worth a try.
 Dive into something that you’re not used to.

 After reading this article, I bet you will want to try the English gastronomy, at home or at a restaurant.